microsoft/debug-adapter-protocol/specification.md

 These targets can be used in the 'stepIn' request.

 The StepInTargets may only be called if the 'supportsStepInTargetsRequest' capability exists and is true.
+Clients should only call this request if the capability 'supportsStepInTargetsRequest' is true.

 ```typescript
 interface StepInTargetsRequest extends Request {